 Adenocarcinomas.
 About 90% to 95% cancers of the stomach are adenocarcinomas.
 These cancers develop from the mucosa, the mucus-producing cells that line the stomach.

 Lymphomas.
 These are cancers of the immune system tissue that are sometimes found in the wall of the stomach.
-The treatment and outlook depend on the type of lymphoma.
+Stomach cancer treatment and outlook depend on the type of lymphoma.

 Gastrointestinal stromal tumor (GIST).
 These rare tumors start in very early forms of cells in the wall of the stomach called interstitial cells of Cajal.
 Some of these tumors are non-cancerous.
 Although GISTs can be found anywhere in the digestive tract, most are found in the stomach.